 "Not much.
 I am still going to work. " I replied.

-बहादुर हो मान्छे त (Brave) " he said.
+" बहादुर हो मान्छे त (Brave) " he said.

-I changed my mind realizing there are many more Bahadur people who dare to go on dates, morning walks and "hyaa bore laagyo (I am bored)" walks when people are dying of Corona virus worldwide.
+Well the bir gurkhas have passed it onto me I wanted to answer but I changed my mind realizing there are many more Bahadur people who dare to go on dates, morning walks and "hyaa bore laagyo (I am bored)" walks when people are dying of Corona virus worldwide.

 “चिनी धेरै नहाल है चियामा तितो हुन्छ (Don't put too much sugar!
 It will ruin the taste) ” the shopkeeper shouted at the top of her voice.

-"अनि त्या पुलिस आको कि छैन हेर है सर्टर लगाइ हाल्नु पर्छ ( And make sure the police isn't around we need to close down the shutters before they come around) " she yelled again bringing me back to reality.
+"अनि त्या पुलिस आको छ कि छैन हेर है सर्टर लगाइ हाल्नु पर्छ ( And make sure the police isn't around we need to close down the shutters before they come around) " she yelled again bringing me back to reality.

 There were days when we wanted to sleep days through and now that we have got days to sleep through it's getting tough.
 The experience of lock down is so different for all.
 Some are struggling to bond together some are struggling to tell their stomach not to growl.